Prophet Moses is a central figure in the sacred texts of Judaism, Christianity and Islam.

 However, Islam is able to give us a much broader look at his character and his story.
 He is mentioned 120 times in Quran and his story ranges over several chapters making it a most comprehensive and detailed narrative.

 Any account of Moses’ life is filled with lessons and guidance for all of humankind.
 The lessons in Quran however are not only in the story that Judaism and Christianity call the Exodus but begin when he was a new-born baby.

 Chapter 28 of Quran is entitled The Narration and the first 45 verses focus solely on Moses.
 It tells the tale concisely from the time of Moses birth to the time he was given the Commandments.
 Throughout the other chapters of Quran little details are revealed and the tale is completed.

 Moses was born into a time of political strife and civil turmoil and the first thing we learn about him is that his mother was a pious and resourceful woman.
 From the start she demonstrated complete trust in the will and commands of God.

-Asiya was a secret believer in One God and failed to recognize her husband as the god or demi god he portrayed himself to be.
+Asiya was a secret believer in One God and failed to recognize her husband as the god he portrayed himself to be.
 Islamic scholars tell us that Moses’ birth mother was able to live in the palace because of her role as wet nurse.